 The population of Massachusetts is almost 6,900,000, which makes it the 15th most populated state.
 Boston is the capital of Massachusetts and home to Harvard University, Massachusetts Institute of Technology (MIT), Tufts University, and Berklee College of Music.

 All of this puts Massachusetts among the best states to live in the US.
-However, we decided to go a step further and list ten best places to raise a family in Massachusetts.
+However, we decided to go a step further and list the ten best places to raise a family in Massachusetts.

 Those are the best ten places to raise a family in Massachusetts.

 You can also send us original images of these 10 places!
-We will post them and that way, your favorite place will look way better on our website.
+We will post them, and that way, your favorite place will look way better on our website.